Hawkridge Modern

 A bright orange-colored tile backsplash sits behind the stainless steel gas range at the Hawkridge Modern.
 The surrounding cabinets are plain-sliced walnut.
 The countertop is stainless steel.

-Sometimes the smallest amount of space can make all of the difference.
-The roof line was maintained while pushing the front wall of the home out four feet under the existing porch.
-This realignment combined with a clear landscaped walkway allows for a more defined entry sequence and a true sense of arrival at the well-appointed front door.
+Sometimes, adding the smallest amount of space can make all of the difference.
+The remodel pushed the front wall of the house out by four feet, while maintaining the existing eave and roof line.
+This realignment, combined with a clear landscaped walkway, allows for a more defined entry sequence.
+Guests now experience a real sense of arrival at the well-appointed front door.

-Other space adjustments included the removal of an entry hall closet and the wall between the kitchen and dining area.
-A wall of walnut cabinets spanning the kitchen and dining area was introduced to create connectivity and consistency.
+Other space adjustments included the removal of the wall between the kitchen and dining room and the removal of an entry hall closet.
+A wall of walnut cabinets spans the kitchen and dining area, creating connectivity and consistency.

 Hover over image to move slider.